jarvisyoung24/GraphQL-homework/README.md

 Usage

-Launch the application by navigating to http://localhost:3000 in your browser.

 Use the search bar to find books by title or author.

 Sign up or log in to save your favorite books.